 Education And Skill Requirements

 Criminal profiling is one of many professions within the field of forensic psychology.
-Profilers undergo extensive education and training.
+Profilers undergo extensive education and training, as well as years of experience investigating violent crimes..
 A successful profiler will need to have, at a minimum, a master's degree.

 - Read more about forensic psychology

-In actuality, though, profilers most often hold doctorates in psychology, with specializations in human and criminal behavior.
-In addition, profilers will attend other training and schooling to hone their trade, such as that conducted but the FBI in their Behavioral Science Unit.
+In actuality, though, profilers most often hold doctorates in behavioral sciences, such as psychology, with specializations in human and criminal behavior.
+In addition, profilers will attend other training and schooling to hone their trade, such as that conducted by the FBI in their Behavioral Science Unit.

 Crime profiling requires critical thinking skills and the ability to deduce information from a variety of facts.
 It is very detail-oriented work.
 At the same time, a profiler must be able to "see the forest for the trees," maintaining a focus on the big picture.
 Strong analytical skills are also necessary.